-- 1. The Owner (s) provide evidence that the accompanying minor variance applications D08-02-24/A-00260 & D08-02-24/A-00262 been approved, with all appeal exhausted. - 2.
+- 1. The Owner (s) provide evidence that the accompanying minor variance application D08-02-24/A-00259 been approved, with all appeal exhausted. - 2.
 That the Owner(s) provide evidence that payment has been made to the City of Ottawa for cash-in-lieu of the conveyance of land for park or other public recreational purposes, plus applicable appraisal costs.
 The value of land otherwise required to be conveyed shall be determined by the City of Ottawa in accordance with the provisions of By-Law No. 2022-280, as amended.
 Information regarding the appraisal process can be obtained by contacting the Planner. - 3.
+That the Owner(s) provide proof to the satisfaction of the Manager of the Development Review All Wards Branch, or their designate, to be confirmed in writing from the Department to the Committee, that each existing parcel has its own independent private sewage system, storm/foundation drainage, and well and that they do not cross the proposed severance line.
+If the systems cross the proposed severance line, are not independent, or do not meet the minimum spacing requirements of the Ontario Building Code and City of Ottawa Hydrogeological and Terrain Analysis Guidelines, the Owner(s) will be required to relocate the existing systems or construct new systems, at their own cost. - 4.
+That the Owner(s) submit a Phase 1 Environmental Assessment prepared by a qualified person who meets the qualifications prescribed by the regulations, for approval by the Manager of the Development Review All Wards Branch, or their designate, to be confirmed in writing from the Department to the Committee, outlining the assessment of the property and determining the likelihood that one or more contaminants have affected any land or water, in or under the property. - 5.
+That the Owner enter into an Agreement with the City, at the expense of the Owner(s) and to the satisfaction of the Manager of the Development Review All Wards Branch, or their designate, which provides the following covenants/notices that run with the land and bind future Owner(s) on subsequent transfers:

-That the Owner enter into an Agreement with the City, at the expense of the Owner(s) and to the satisfaction of Manager of the Development Review All Wards Branch within Planning, Development and Building Services Department, or their designate, which provides the following covenants/notices that runs with the land and binds future Owner(s) on subsequent transfers: - a) "The City of Ottawa does not guarantee the quality or quantity of the groundwater.
-If, at some future date, the quality or the quantity of the groundwater becomes deficient, the City of Ottawa bears no responsibility, financial or otherwise, to provide solutions to the deficiency, such solutions being the sole responsibility of the homeowner." - b) "The property is located next to lands that have an existing source of environmental noise (Prince of Wales Drive is an Arterial Road) and may therefore be subject to noise and other activities associated with that use." - c) "The City of Ottawa has identified that there are potential sensitive marine clay soils within the area that may require site specific detailed geotechnical engineering solutions to allow for development, the City of Ottawa bears no responsibility, financial or otherwise, to provide solutions to the deficiency, such solutions being the sole responsibility of the home owner."
+"The City of Ottawa does not guarantee the quality or quantity of the groundwater.
+If, at some future date, the quality or the quantity of the groundwater becomes deficient, the City of Ottawa bears no responsibility, financial or otherwise, to provide solutions to the deficiency, such solutions being the sole responsibility of the homeowner."

+"The property is located next to lands that have an existing source of environmental noise (airport) and may therefore be subject to noise and other activities associated with that use."